 It also provides you with accurate, real-time data that helps you in decision-making.

 Hence salespeople can concentrate more on sales.
 It improves their performance.

 It also allows you to access the data easily.
-It helps to decrease the time consuming by avoiding unnecessary meetings.
+It helps to decrease time consumption by avoiding unnecessary meetings.

 It allows the sales team to view all the required information in one place.
 So the salespeople can manage, track, and monitor all the sales process stages as per their status.